 We started with a C&C Analysis of current day transit apps.
 We wanted to highlight the strengths and weaknesses of products in order to make more informed decisions about Boring product strategy.

-Top Three Takeaways:
+Top Three Takeaways

-• Users should be able to create their own personalized accounts
+• Users should be able to create their own personalized accounts • Information has to be both accurate and easy to understand • Payment process has to be simplified as much as possible

 Competitive User Flow